DeBarge: Success

-In 1982, they added their brother James and cousin Cameron to the lineup and worked on their second album, All This Love, produced by El and Iris Gordy.
+In 1982, they added their brother James to the lineup and worked on their second album, All This Love, produced by El and Iris Gordy.
 The album launched them into R&B stardom with the recordings "I Like It" and "All This Love".
 Both songs also became crossover pop hits with "All This Love" later going to number one on Billboard's adult contemporary chart.
 In 1983, the group made an impression after appearing on Motown 25, where they performed alongside High Inergy.
 Later in 1983, the group issued their third album, In a Special Way, which spawned two further hit singles, "Time Will Reveal" and "Love Me in a Special Way".
 Like All This Love before it, the album reached gold status in the United States.

-Following that album's success, DeBarge were handpicked by Luther Vandross to open for him on his "Busy Body Tour" to support his album of the same name.
-Also in 1984, James DeBarge made headlines when he secretly eloped with Janet Jackson of the famed Jackson family, but their marriage was quickly annulled the following year.
+Following that album's success, DeBarge was handpicked by Luther Vandross to open for him on his "Busy Body Tour" to support his album of the same name.
+In 1984, James DeBarge made headlines when he secretly eloped with 18-year-old Janet Jackson of the famed Jackson family, but their marriage was quickly annulled the following year.
+Janet would later recount how, following their wedding, she was left alone in a hotel for three hours not knowing the whereabouts of her new husband.
+These absences, the result of James' prolific drug use, became common occurrences throughout their brief marriage.

 When the tour ended in late 1984, the group recorded the Diane Warren composition, "Rhythm of the Night", for the soundtrack to the Motown-produced film, Berry Gordy's The Last Dragon from 1985.
 The song was released in early 1985 and became a hit single, eventually reaching the top five in several countries, mainly in the US and UK, becoming the band's biggest-selling and their best-known hit.